'evt' is intended to be a replacement for

 Example: waiting at most one second for the next message, stop waiting if the socket disconnects.

 RxJS introduces a lot of abstractions.
 It's a big jump from

 It could be months before it eventually supports Deno.

 There is no official guideline on how to integrate it with React.

-EVT is an attempt to address all these points while trying to remain as accessible as
+EVT is an attempt to build a lib as accessible as the